DegreeFull time – 3 years, part time – 4 years (with approval†)

 *NZQA approved subjects: see www.nzqa.govt.nz/qualifications-standards/awards/university-entrance

-†† We recommend that if you don't have a minimum of 18 credits at Level 3 in BOTH biology and chemistry, you have at least 16 credits at Level 2 in your secondary subject.
+†† We require that if you don't have a minimum of 18 credits at Level 3 in BOTH biology and chemistry, you have at least 16 credits at Level 2 in your secondary subject.

 Skills for tertiary study (including literacy and numeracy) may be acquired through study, work and/or life experience.
 Students who can demonstrate these skills may be approved for Alternative Entry.
 Literacy and numeracy assessments are available.

 If you are a registered nurse or other registered health practitioner please contact the Department of Applied Sciences and Allied Health for entry requirements for this qualification.

 The Certificate in Pre Health and Science provides a pathway into the programme if you do not meet the entry criteria.
 View the Certificate in Pre Health and Science Pathway (PDF: 1MB) for further information.